-(b) Valuation techniques for financial instruments not measured at fair value ii.
+(b) Valuation techniques for financial instruments not measured at fair value i.
+Financial assets measured at amortized cost ii.
 Financial assets and financial liabilities measured at amortized cost

 The methods and assumptions used by the Group to estimate its financial assets not measured at fair value are as follows: